-No one enjoys the traffic in Miami.
-Our drivers are notorious for loosely following many traffic regulations, speeding, and other traffic issues.
-However, this also means that Florida residents suffered around 391,841 car crashes in 2017, with around 64,399 (around 16.4%) of those crashes occurring in Miami-Dade County.
-The Law Offices of Prosper Shaked have assembled the following driving statistics for Miami to discuss which roads are the most dangerous.
+Prosper Shaked Accident Injury Attorneys PA has assembled the following driving statistics for Miami to discuss the most dangerous roads.
 If you or a loved one was injured in a motor vehicle accident, contact Miami car accident lawyer Prosper Shaked today for a free consultation on your case.

 Miami’s Most Deadly Roads and Highways

 It’s no surprise that I-95 is one of the deadliest roads in South Florida.
 In Miami-Dade County alone, there were 12 deadly accidents on I-95 in 2016.
 In Miami, I-95 is known for heavy commuter traffic.
 No matter where you’re going, you can always expect delays – and probably see a few accidents along the way.

 State Road 826/Palmetto Expressway

 The Palmetto Expressway, also known as State Road 826, links Hialeah, Miami Lakes, and Miami, providing commuters with plenty of access to the area.
 This makes travel on this road a necessity for many, and more travel means more accidents.
 In 2016, there were 8 deadly car accidents on SR 826.

 US Route 1

-Route 1 in the Miami area changes names from the Dixie Highway to the South Dixie Highway, before becoming Biscayne Boulevard (which had 2 deadly car crashes of its own in 2016).
-It continues through Miami proper, and is even a residential road at times.
+Route 1 in the Miami area changes names from the Dixie Highway to the South Dixie Highway, before becoming Biscayne Boulevard (which had two deadly car crashes in 2016).
+It continues through Miami proper and is even a residential road at times.
 Most of the accidents that occur on roads like these are often highway accidents.